-Our curriculum is built on the fundamental paradigms of the discipline: theory, abstraction and design.
-These three are woven throughout the Department, binding the sometimes disparate topics of Computer Science into a cohesive body of knowledge and experience.
-Because of the rapidly changing character of the field, we review the curriculum regularly.
-Our work is heavily influenced by the liberal arts mission of the College, in particular our interdisciplinary approach and our inclusion of the cultural, legal and ethical issues surrounding computing within the curriculum.
+Earlham’s computer science program is heavily influenced by the liberal arts mission of the College.
+The department takes an interdisciplinary approach that includes cultural, legal and ethical issues surrounding computing.
 We provide our graduates with the ability to make informed decisions about the appropriate use of technology in a variety of contexts.

 Alumni have found jobs with such major technology companies as Lucent, Amazon.com, Oracle, Sybase, Microsoft, MCI/WorldCom and Ontrack.
 Others have started their own technology businesses.